stfc/openstack-query-library/docs/developer_docs/OVERVIEW.md

 The API must be unchanging - as a developer you will not need to interact with this file unless you are adding a new API method - e.g. adding a new way to output results

-**NOTE: Deleting or Altering a API method requires approval and a good reason since it may break existing workflows**
+**NOTE: Deleting or Altering an API method requires approval from maintainers and a good reason since it may break existing workflows**

 ### Client-Side Filters vs Server-Side Filters